olivier-le-sage/sea-esp32-console/README.md

-#### ESP32 Console for the Spartan Edge Accelerator
+## A Console for the Spartan Edge Accelerator

 ### Raison d'être

 Espressif provides a barebones console application for ESP32 platforms which exposes some basic memory partitioning commands, wifi connectivity, FreeRTOS task commands, and system functions.
-To these I've added my own command (for the sake of convenience) which is capable of mounting the SD card, loading a bitstream, and programming the on-board Spartan-7 Xilinx FPGA.
+To these I've added my own commands (for the sake of convenience) which are capable of:

+- mounting the SD card, loading a bitstream, and programming the on-board Spartan-7 Xilinx FPGA.
+- scanning for nearby WiFi APs and printing their info.

 I'll be adding more commands as I need them.